Searchlight (magazine): Criticism

-In his history of Anti-Fascist Action (AFA), author Sean Birchall includes several instances of unreliability and questionable tactics by Searchlight.
-In the 1990s, Direct Action Movement, which worked with the AFA, was among the first to criticise Searchlight's motives and tactics.
+In his history of Anti-Fascist Action (AFA), author Sean Birchall includes several instances of what AFA considered questionable tactics by Searchlight.
+In the 1990s, Direct Action Movement, which had been part of AFA, was among the first to criticise Searchlight's motives and tactics.

 Also, in 1984, editor Gerry Gable was commissioned by the BBC to provide research materials for a Panorama programme, "Maggie's Militant Tendency".
 The episode was to focus on a claim of right-wing extremism in the Conservative Party.
 Gable asserted that his research drew upon the information previously published in Searchlight.
 In response to the claims by Gable that two Conservative Party figures, Neil Hamilton and Gerald Howarth, were secret extremist Nazi supporters, actions for libel were brought against the BBC and Gable.
 The programme had alleged (not admitted as evidence in court) that Hamilton gave a Nazi salute in Berlin while 'messing around' on a Parliamentary visit in August 1983.
 The Guardian reported that "Writing for the Sunday Times after the collapse of the case, he admitted he did give a little salute with two fingers to his nose to give the impression of a toothbrush moustache.
 "Somebody on the trip clearly did not share our sense of humour," he wrote."
 The BBC capitulated on 21 October, and paid the pair's legal costs.
 Hamilton and Howarth were awarded £20,000 each, and in the next edition of Panorama, on 27 October, the BBC made an unreserved apology to both.
 The case against Gable was dropped.

-Publisher Gerry Gable is known to have links with MI5.
+Gable is known to have links with MI5.
 His leaked 1977 London Weekend Television memo stated that he had "given names I have acquired to be checked out by British/French security services".
 A 1987 profile referred to Gable's "wide range of contacts, including people in the secret services".

 Relations with other anti-fascist groups

 The magazine has hostile relations with some other anti-fascist groups in Britain.
 The magazine group was originally part of the steering committee of Unite Against Fascism and resigned their position after differences over tactics.

 Sonia Gable wrote critical articles on her blog about Searchlight's former creation, Hope not Hate, a highly visible civil rights campaign from which it split in late 2011.

-Despite this however, Searchlight magazine maintains friendly relationships with other groups, such as Australia's FightDemBack and some other groups.
+Despite this, Searchlight maintains friendly relationships with other groups, such as Australia's FightDemBack and some other groups.